 A warm and friendly welcome awaits you at Wild Cottage Bed and Breakfast; the start of a perfect holiday in Lochdon and the Isle of Mull.
 Our regular guests call it “home from home”!
 And because we're centrally located our accommodation is ideally suited as a base for touring the whole island.
-Wild Cottage is open from March to October.
+Wild Cottage is now closed for the rest of the 2020 season.

 Lochdon is a small rural village on the shores of Loch Don in the south east of the Isle of Mull and is surrounded by moorland, lochs and glens.
 It is only three miles from the main ferry port of Craignure (46 minutes from Oban) and just eight miles from Fishnish (15 minutes from Lochaline on the Morvern peninsular).

 Lochdon is situated mid-way between Tobermory and Fionnphort and is the ideal centre for touring our beautiful island.
 Simple routes lead to all parts of the island and walks start right from the doorstep; the birding begins at the breakfast table!